 - ThinkProgress – Fifteen Governors Think EPA’s Carbon Rule For Old Power Plants Is Illegal, by Jeff Spross, September 11, 2014

-- U.S. EPA – Carbon Pollution Standards (website with links)
+- U.S. EPA – Carbon Pollution Standards (link inactive as of May 2017)

 - U.S. EPA – Regulatory Impact Analysis for the Proposed Carbon Pollution Guidelines for Existing Power Plants and Emission Standards for Modified and Reconstructed Power Plants, June 2014